displaydata/view-dc-events/README.md

 Logstash makes use of multiple pipelines and pipeline-to-pipeline communication

-Either filebeat is sending all events to the input-beats pipeline config, where they're split into individual indexes or logstash is monitoring folder locations on the local machine for log files which have been copied from other systems as a way of quickly debugging issues.
-Monitoring for files locally requires an input pipeline per folder location hence there are three of these but only one input pipeline for filebeat.
+Filebeat sends all Dynamic Central events to the input-beats pipeline, where they're split into individual indexes.

 ```
 .\config\pipelines.yml (definitions)